lstaalhagen/sim34313setup/README.md

 # sim34313setup
-Files for setup of the simulation VM for course 34313
+Files for setup of the simulation VM for course 34313.
+The files and scripts assumes an Ubuntu (or derivative) version 24.04 LTS

 ## Instructions
 1. Install git manually (`sudo apt update; sudo apt -y install git`)